conradludgate/checksum-benchmarks/README.md

 The checksum algorithms are benchmarked on pages of size 4KiB, 16KiB, 64KiB and 1MiB.

+> [!INFO]
-> Note: The larger the page size and the smaller the checksum output, the more greater the chance of collisions.
+> The larger the page size and the smaller the checksum output, the more greater the chance of collisions.
 I would advice against using a 32bit checksum on >16KiB inputs.

+> [!WARN]
-> Note: Some of these checksums are not cryptographically secure.
+> Some of these checksums are not cryptographically secure.

 ## Summary